Manhattan Institute for Policy Research: Education, charter schools and vouchers

-Institute senior fellow Beth Akers wrote Game of Loans: The Rhetoric and Reality of Student Debt (2016), which says that the student loan system is simply far too complex for the average student or parent borrower to navigate well.
-She argues that the department of education should simplify federal financial aid, adopt a single, income-driven repayment plan for federal student loans, and bring market-based approaches into student lending.

 Former senior fellow Jay P. Greene's research on school choice was cited four times in the U.S. Supreme Court's decision in Zelman v.
 Simmons-Harris, which affirmed the constitutionality of school vouchers.

 In March 1989, the institute employed Seymour "Sy" Fliegel as a senior fellow and launched the Center for Educational Innovation (CEI).
 Fliegel and Institute senior fellow James Macguire wrote a book, The Miracle of East Harlem: The Fight for Choice in Public Education, to demonstrate how education reform can be achieved one school at a time.

 Energy and environment

-In 2005, Institute senior fellows Peter Huber and Mark Mills released the book The Bottomless Well, which disputes several popular beliefs about energy.
+In 2005, Basic Books published The Bottomless Well: The Twilight of Fuel, The Virtue of Waste and Why We Will Never Run Out Of Energy, by Manhattan Institute senior fellow Peter Huber and physicist and engineer Mark Mills.

-Former senior fellow Oren Cass has claimed that the popular conception of climate change as posing an existential threat to modern civilization is not supported by climate science or economics.
-In 2018, The New York Times reported that EPA director Scott Pruitt had solicited a meeting with Cass, who told the newspaper that he “encourage[s] conservatives to accept mainstream climate science and focus on economic analysis and good public policy.”
-The New York Times noted that "experts at the institute have expressed skepticism about the projected costs of climate change," but that "the organization does not take a formal position on climate change science."
+In 2018, The New York Times reported that aides to EPA administrator Scott Pruitt had solicited a meeting with Manhattan Institute senior fellow Oren Cass as part of Pruitt's effort to enlist conservative think tanks in planned "red team" challenges to mainstream climate science.
+Cass told the newspaper that he "encourage[s] conservatives to accept mainstream climate science and focus on economic analysis and good public policy."
+In a correction, the Times retracted its description of the institute as having "questioned mainstream climate science," stating that while "experts at the institute have expressed skepticism about the projected costs of climate change," the organization "does not take a formal position on climate change science."

-The institute is largely opposed to government mandates and subsidies for renewable energy, and advocates the hydraulic fracturing (fracking) method of extracting natural gas and oil from underground deposits.
-In response to calls to ban fracking in parts of New York, the institute released a report in 2011 projecting that allowing fracking could "inject over $11 billion into the state economy".